Lesson 6 – Telling a story

 murru means tucker, wanhilhuku means finished, ovena means oven and the ending -nga means in.

-mingka means hole, pakarna means dig, kunhilhuku means put down and the ending -inga means in.
+mingka means hole, pakarna means dig, kunilhuku means put down and the ending -inga means in.

-puthurru means dust, thadnhirda means leave off, maka-pudnu means coals, murru means tucker and kinthalhuku means throw.
+puthurru means dust, thadnhirda means leave off, maka-pudnhu means coals, murru means tucker and kiltalhuku means to pull out.

 maka-pirla means coals, kiltarna means pull out (and put down), mingka means hole and the ending -ru means from.